-73. As outlined in the schools External Speakers and Charities policy, external speakers and charities will be vetted to ensure pupils are not exposed to inappropriate political or controversial messages and charitable activity is free from harm and consistent with the values of the school.
+- 72. As outlined in the schools External Speakers and Charities policy, external speakers and charities will be vetted to ensure pupils are not exposed to inappropriate political or controversial messages and charitable activity is free from harm and consistent with the values of the school. - 73.
+All external speakers/ guests will be monitored by staff at all times and appropriate procedures carried out regarding signing in and identification checking.